Jehangir Mehta

-Jehangir Mehta (born July 9, 1971 in Mumbai, India) is the executive chef and owner of New York City restaurants Graffiti, Me and You and Graffiti Earth.
+Jehangir Mehta (born in Mumbai, India) was the executive chef and owner of New York City restaurants Graffiti, Mehtaphor and Graffiti Earth.
+He is the chef and owner of the private dining experience, Me and You.
 He is also the author of the 2008 HarperCollins cookbook "Mantra: The Rules of Indulgence," offers a cooking class at his restaurant for children 4-14 called "Candy Camp" designed to build interest in more diverse foods, hosts exclusive in-home dinner parties and runs an event planning company.

 In August 2009, Jehangir appeared on "Iron Chef America" on Food Network, and was the runner-up on the second season of "The Next Iron Chef" later in 2009.